Para biathlon at the 2026 Winter Paralympics

-Para biathlon is one of the competitions at the 2026 Winter Paralympics in Milan and Cortina d'Ampezzo, Italy.
-In total, 18 medal events will be held.
+Para biathlon was one of the competitions at the 2026 Winter Paralympics in Milan and Cortina d'Ampezzo, Italy.
+In total, 18 medal events were held.

 Medal summary

 Medal table

 The ranking in the table is based on information provided by the International Paralympic Committee (IPC) and will be consistent with IPC convention in its published medal tables.
 By default, the table will be ordered by the number of gold medals the athletes from a nation have won (in this context, a "nation" is an entity represented by a National Paralympic Committee).
 The number of silver medals is taken into consideration next and then the number of bronze medals.
 If nations are still tied, equal ranking is given and they are listed alphabetically by IPC country code.